Goodnessmbakara/django-ninja-api/README.md

 ### 3. Use a WSGI Server

-In production, use a WSGI server like Gunicorn to serve your application:
+In production, use a WSGI server like Gunicorn to serve the application:

 ```bash
 gunicorn django_ninja_api.wsgi:application --bind 0.0.0.0:8000